TAP: Two-Stage Adaptive Personalization of Multi-Task and Multi-Modal Foundation Models in Federated Learning: Introduction

-\textbf{Challenges: }Despite many promising approaches to PFL, a majority of explored applications are limited to a uni-modal and uni-task scenario, where the clients and server share the same model architecture, task, and modality.
-Moreover, the application of fine-tuning larger foundation models to a PFL setting is an emerging area of research, with a limiting assumption being that while potentially dealing with multi-modal and/or multi-task models, they still share a unified architecture amongst all clients and the server, enabling easy aggregation protocols.
-In real-life scenarios, however, it will often be the case that each client's modalities and tasks will differ, resulting in differing model architectures and necessitating a need for the learning process to account for these differences.
-Therefore, a crucial question will be how to personalize each client's local model when models returned from the server are \textit{heterogeneous in both tasks and modalities.} While an existing work in this domain exists via a Mixture of Experts (MoE) based modality and task routing mechanism~\citep{chen2024disentanglement}, its approach largely relies on the model returned from the server via its MoE-based architecture, leaving out potential further personalization that could be obtained from local insights.
-Moreover, it does not consider how to utilize this architecture for fine-tuning with already existing pre-trained foundation models.
+\textbf{Challenges:} Despite many promising approaches to PFL, the majority of explored applications are limited to \textit{uni-modal, uni-task} scenarios, where the clients and server share the same model architecture, task, and modality of input data.
+Moreover, emerging works that have studied PFL fine-tuning of larger foundation models \cite{chen2024feddat, luo2024mixture, long2024dual} have made a limiting assumption of a uniform architecture among all clients and the server (even when dealing with multi-modal and/or multi-task models), as it enables use of standard aggregation protocols. \textit{\textbf{In many practical FL scenarios, however, each client's modalities and tasks will differ, motivating use of non-uniform model architectures and necessitating the learning process to account for such heterogeneities.}} For example, in a healthcare setting, differing institutions (e.g., hospitals, clinics) may collect non-identical sets of modalities (e.g., image scans, text reports) and pursue distinct tasks such as diagnosis prediction or report generation.
+Similarly, in smart manufacturing, factories may have differing sensor systems (e.g. acoustic vs. temperature measurement) that seek to optimize differing task objectives, such as safety or defective product detection.
+Therefore, a crucial question is: \textit{How to personalize local foundation models at clients when models returned from the server are themselves heterogeneous, as are the tasks and modalities they support?}